rrfarr/LF-Editing/README.md

 Note
 ----
-* You have to install matconfnet and include the matconvnet library into the folder MATLAB/
+* You have to install matconvnet and include the matconvnet library into the folder MATLAB/